- Errors are the most urgent types of issues and should be resolved as soon as possible.

 Broken External JavaScript and CSS Files

 There are situations that come up when your JavaScript (JS) and Cascading Style Sheets (CSS) files are entirely broken.
 This may be due to updated plugins that simply don’t play right with each other, or it could be because the resource serving the external CSS file (such as a font file) is no longer active.
 In this case, you’ll need to remove the code responsible for calling these files.
-Other situations where broken external JS and CSS file repairs may be warranted include those where:
+Other situations where broken external JS and CSS file repairs may be warranted include those where:- external JS files are being controlled by a third party;

 - updated plugins no longer work correctly with the old implementation; and